avaniobroi-lgtm/FocusFun/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (ES6+)
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Vanilla JS (No external frameworks for simplicity)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Google Fonts (Inter), Wikipedia REST API
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, LocalStorage for persistence

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Not Applicable]
-- Specifications: [Technical specifications]
+- Specifications: [Not Applicable]
-- Tools required: [List tools needed]
+- Tools required: [Not Applicable]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- **Strict Focus Timer**: A Pomodoro timer with forced fullscreen and tab-visibility detection to prevent distractions.
-- Feature 2: [Description]
+- **Dynamic Mind Quest**: Automatically generates 3-question quizzes based on the study topic using Wikipedia data.
-- Feature 3: [Description]
+- **Gamified Dashboard**: Tracks study streaks, XP (Experience Points), and focus history to keep users motivated.
-- Feature 4: [Description]
+- **Social Connect**: A conceptual interface for connecting with friends to compare streaks and study topics.

 ---